Make sure that your device is up-to-date. Google Play Services should have been automatically installed if you have ever opened the Google Play Store.

 Android Device Manager can be installed and used in an effortless manner and all you need to do is to just install it, connect it to your Google mail and use it to locate and control your Android device.
 Android Device Manager can be found on the Google Play app.
 Just download and install it.
 However, you will have to go to your settings and allow the app to act as a Device Administrator, thus giving you the power to wipe or lock the device.

 You will need a Google account to download Android Device Manager.
 Sign into Device Manager using that account.
 For this, you can use any of the Google accounts that you have on your phone.
 You will find these accounts in a drop-down list when you open the app.
-Use the password of your Google account to sign in and then click the blue sign in button.
+Use the password of your Google account to sign in and then click the blue sign on the button.
+You can also protect your device from malware using android antivirus.